A QUESTION OF LIFE, RELIGION,

 Q. So who is to decide what is inspired and what is not?

-A. If people were filled with the Holy Spirit and learned to listen to God, as the first Christians did, they wouldn't need anyone to interpret the scriptures.
+A. If people were filled with the Ruach haQodesh (Holy Spirit) and learned to listen to Elohim (God), as the first Christians/Messianics did, they wouldn't need anyone to interpret the scriptures.
 That is why apostles are called today as in days of old.

 Q. But what if they are misled?

-A. We are cautious and say nothing without good reason.
+A. We don't claim to be apostles of the callibre of the New Testament ones yet.
+We are still in the making and are pale shadows.
+So we are cautious and say nothing without good reason.
 What apostles say must harmonise with, or be legitimate expansions of, what has already been revealed in the Scriptures.
 They must also be able to explain what they teach in a logical and consistent manner, allowing the people to prove all things for themselves.

 Q. How are apostles called?

-A. God calls them individually and through the existing apostles, and God gives a testimony to the people.
+A. Yahweh calls them individually and through the existing apostles, and Yahweh gives a testimony to the people.

 Q. Are there always twelve?

 A. Not necessarily.
-That is the maximum.
+But that is the maximum.
 But we do not go filling offices for the sake of filling them.

-Q. Are they equal in authority to the first apostles of the New Testament?
+Q. Will they ever be equal in authority to the first apostles of the New Testament?

 A. As I understand it, no, for the New Testament appears to teach that the first apostles are the foundation pillars of Zion.
 Possibly this could be interpreted in another way.
 But for modesty's sake, we assume the former position.